 What is Center for Learning Support?

 Center for Learning Support (CLS) supports first- and second-year university students during General Education program in their studies.
-We are assisted in this work by senior students, known as Student Learning Advisors (SLA).
+We are assisted in this work by senior students, known as Student Learning Advisers (SLA).
 We provide a wide range of learning support activities, from remedial help to “level-up” support, taking advantage of the power of mutual learning among students.

 Our mission falls into four categories: (1) individualized learning support, (2) project-based learning support, (3) class cooperation learning support, and (4) voluntary seminar support.